Google

 Will they even have books?

-What can happen within the span of 1000 years?
+What can happen around the span of 1000 years or so?

 - The Roman Empire lasted approx. 851 years.
 [625BC-476AD]

-- The Pilgrim exploring party went ashore at Plymouth in America [1620] 388 years ago.
+- The Pilgrim exploring party went ashore at Plymouth in America [1620] approx. 388 years ago.

 - The Titanic took 2 hours and 40 minutes for her to sink.
 [11:40pm:14th-2:20am:15th April 1912]